 To protect yourself against legal prosecution and fines, check for the guide and other resources of the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF).
 You can also find helpful information on obtaining FFL (Federal Firearms License).

-ATF resources
+Source: ATF

 Also, it is crucial that you adhere to state laws.
 They differ and can create additional risks or requirements that outweigh profit.
 So, it may be reasonable to research the state laws and restrict your deliveries to specific areas.